TobiasWienand/BCI/README.md

 # Roadmap
 This README serves to illustrate the progress in this project.

 :clock1: STFT.csv will be uploaded this week.
-Currently the GPU is working on full throttle to complete the grid search
 ## 1. Rectangular Patches for CaiT :heavy_check_mark:
 We have implemented rectangular patches for the CaiT architecture, which allows us to analyze how ViTs perform in the frequency domain.